Alexandre Kojève: Stalin and the Soviet Union

 According to Weslati, several versions of Sofia, including a typesetted copy, had been completed in the first week of March 1941, and one of them was given to Soviet vice consul in person by Kojève.
-Soviet consul "... promised to send the letter with the next diplomatic bag to Moscow."
+The Soviet consul "promised to send the letter with the next diplomatic bag to Moscow."
 However, "[l]ess than three months later, the embassy and its contents would be put to the torch by Nazi troops."
 It's not known whether Kojève's work had reached the USSR or was burned with the embassy.

 In 1999, Le Monde published an article reporting that a French intelligence document showed that Kojève had spied for the Soviets for over thirty years.

 Three Elements, by Wassily Kandinsky (1925).
 The painting belonged to Kojève and later to his widow Nina.

 Although Kojève often claimed to be a Stalinist, he largely regarded the Soviet Union with contempt, calling its social policies disastrous and its claims to be a truly classless state ludicrous.
 Kojève's cynicism towards traditional Marxism as an outmoded philosophy in industrially well-developed capitalist nations prompted him to go as far as idiosyncratically referring to capitalist Henry Ford as "the one great authentic Marxist of the twentieth century".
 He specifically and repeatedly called the Soviet Union the only country in which 19th-century capitalism still existed.
 His Stalinism was quite ironic, but he was serious about Stalinism to the extent that he regarded the utopia of the Soviet Union under Stalin and the willingness to purge unsupportive elements in the population as evidence of a desire to bring about the end of history and as a repetition of the Reign of Terror of the French Revolution.

 Kojève and Zionism

 According to Isaiah Berlin, Kojève was not fond of the idea of a state of Israel.
-Berlin's several different accounts, like the ones published in the Jewish Chronicle in 1973, in The Jerusalem Report in October 1990, and in his interview with Ramin Jahanbegloo in 1991 (also published as a book), are about his meeting with Kojève.
+Berlin's several different accounts, like the ones published in The Jewish Chronicle in 1973, in The Jerusalem Report in October 1990, and in his interview with Ramin Jahanbegloo in 1991 (also published as a book), are about his meeting with Kojève.

 According to the 1973 account, "ten years ago or more" he was "dining in Paris with a distinguished historian of philosophy who was also a high official of the French Government", namely, Kojève.
 1990 account also records that they were talking in Russian.
 While talking, the issue of Israel and Zionism was also discussed.
 Kojève, who "was plainly taken aback" at Berlin's defence of Zionism, asked Berlin:

-"[...]
-Jews [...], with their rich and extraordinary history, miraculous survivors from the classical age of our common civilisation – that this fascinating people should choose to give up its unique status, and for what?
+"Jews […], with their rich and extraordinary history, miraculous survivors from the classical age of our common civilisation – that this fascinating people should choose to give up its unique status, and for what?
 To become Albania?
 How could they want this?
-Was this not [...] a failure of national imagination, a betrayal of all that the Jews were and stood for?"
+Was this not […] a failure of national imagination, a betrayal of all that the Jews were and stood for?"